Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Inference for HTE

-Obtaining point and interval estimates for treatment effects in the selected subgroup(s) is often referred to as estimating an ``honest'' treatment effect, addressing the fact that simple summaries of treatment effects within the selected subgroups based on the same data that were used to identify the subgroups (i.e., ``resubsituition'' estimates) are likely to be biased upward (a.k.a. ``overoptimism'' or \textit{optimism bias}, the notion introduced by Efron\cite{Efron1983} in the context of the error rate of a prediction rule).
-Several early proposals for correcting for optimism bias in selected subgroups were resampling-based approaches such as methods based on the bootstrap and cross-validation.
+Obtaining point and interval estimates for treatment effects in the selected subgroup(s) is often referred to as estimating an ``honest'' treatment effect, addressing the fact that simple summaries of treatment effects within the selected subgroups based on the same data that were used to identify the subgroups (i.e., ``resubstitution'' estimates) are likely to be biased upward (a.k.a. ``overoptimism'' or \textit{optimism bias}, the notion introduced by Efron\cite{Efron1983} in the context of the error rate of a prediction rule).
+A number of Bayesian approaches to performing inferences for heterogeneous treatment effects after model selection naturally shrink subgroup treatment effects towards the effect in the overall population via Bayesian hierarchical modeling\cite{Jones2011,Henderson2016, Henderson2020, WangLouis2018} or via Bayesian model averaging (presenting candidate subgroups as members of a ``model space'').\cite{Berger2014,Bornkamp2017} In the frequentist community, several early proposals for correcting for optimism bias in selected subgroups were resampling-based approaches such as methods based on the bootstrap and cross-validation.
 Foster et al \cite{Foster2011} and Faye et al \cite{Faye2011} proposed a bootstrap correction for selection bias that involved (i) generating multiple bootstrap samples $b=1,\dots B$, by sampling $n$ subjects with replacement from the original data set; (ii) applying the same subgroup selection procedure to each sample and selecting the subgroup $S^{(b)}$; (iii) estimating optimism bias from the difference between the two estimates of treatment effect in $S^{(b)}$: an estimate from the out-of-sample data (i.e., subjects not included in the $b$th sample) serving as a test set, and an estimate from the within-sample-data (i.e., subjects in the $b$th sample) serving as a training set.
-Some procedures use bootstrap samples to ``harvest'' multiple subgroups to construct biomarker signatures by aggregating over a collection of subgroups while re-using the out-of-sample data for computing bias-corrected subgroup effects \cite{Lipkovich2017a,TSDTCRAN2022}.
+Some procedures use bootstrap samples to ``harvest'' multiple subgroups to construct biomarker signatures by aggregating over a collection of subgroups while re-using the out-of-sample data for computing bias-corrected subgroup effects.\cite{Lipkovich2017a,TSDTCRAN2022}